stracquadaniolab/pygna/docs/simulations.rst

 We have created a framework for testing the performance of Geneset Network analysis: it allows the experimenter to create simulated networks specifying many parameters.
-The model we use is the Stochastic Block Model that provides a way to create the network and identify clusters into it.
+The model we use is the Stochastic Block Model and Degree Model that provides a way to create the network and identify clusters into it.

 The function to generate a simulated dataset is:

+.. autofunction:: pygna.degree_model.generate_vip_network
-.. autofunction:: pygna.simulations.generate_simulated_network
+.. autofunction:: pygna.block_model.generate_simulated_network

 All the parameters can be specified in a yaml file that is passed as input.
 As output,